Sam Locke (golfer)

 Sam Locke (born 11 August 1998) is a Scottish professional golfer.
 He came to prominence by winning the Silver Medal, as the leading amateur, at the 2018 Open Championship.

 Amateur career

 Locke won the 2017 Scottish Amateur beating Ryan Lumsden, 9 and 8, in the final, after being 10-up after the first 18 holes.

 Locke qualified for the 2018 Open Championship by winning the Final Qualifying at The Renaissance Club with rounds of 69 and 66.
 He was the only amateur to qualify through Final Qualifying and joined three other amateurs in the field.
 He just made the cut, after rounds of 72 and 73, the only amateur to do so, and won the Silver Medal as the leading amateur after further rounds of 70 and 78.
 He turned professional after the Open Championship.

+Professional career

+Locke's first eight professional wins came on the Tartan Pro Tour, including the 2024 Montrose Links Masters, the first Tartan Pro Tour event to award Official World Golf Ranking points.